 * The Council is unable to provide Ordnance Survey mapping but has produced an information sheet giving details of Ordnance Survey Mapping and Data Centres.
-Alternatively, site plans and block plans can be obtained via the Planning Portal.
+Alternatively, site plans and block plans can be obtained via the Buy a plan webpage on the Planning Portal.

 Many applications submitted are unfortunately ‘incomplete’ for one reason or another.
 You are advised to have particular regard to the following checklist prior to submitting an application:

 - have you included two copies of all plans?